fkooman/php-saml-sp/FAQ.md

 # FAQ

-## Why do attributes my IdP send not show up in the SP?
+## Why do attributes my IdP sends not show up at the SP?

 The attribute is filtered because: